Jamessmark/Figma-Context-MCP/codebase.md

 *   Clean up image download code, particularly `getImages` in `FigmaService`.
 *   Address potential issue where SSE connections might fail after a StreamableHTTP connection is made to the same Express server.

-This document should provide a solid foundation for understanding the `figma-developer-mcp` codebase.
+This document should provide a solid foundation for understanding the `@tothienbao6a0/figma-mcp-server` codebase.